 Maternal Mental Health week 2018 took place April 30th to Mary 6th and Emily arranged a campaign called #ShoutieSelfie.
 It aims to raise awareness of maternal mental health and fight the stigma.
 She ran it first in 2017 having just 2 months of social media experience, and 10 days to plan it.
 Despite this it got maternal mental health trending in its first half an hour and 1 million impressions.
 This year she is arranging an even bigger campaign with thousands of supporters – from NCT, to PANDAS, to ready to hit social media with their “shoutie selfie” to get people talking.
 Watch closely and you might even see a celebrity face or two shouting that week!

-➡ In 2019 Maternal Mental Health Awareness Week will take place April 29th–May 3rd.
+In 2019 Maternal Mental Health Awareness Week took place April 29th–May 3rd.

 Emily’s own struggle and campaign